40843245/markdown-tutorial/full guide.md

 Unless the paragraph is in a list, don’t indent paragraphs with spaces or tabs.

 ## Line Breaks
-To create a line break or new line (<br>), end a line with two or more spaces, and then type return.
+To create a line break or new line (in html `<br>`), end a line with two or more spaces, and then type return.

 | Markdown | HTML | Rendered Output |
 | -------- | ---- | --------------- |